Why do your children play well for hours some days and others can't go five minutes without calling on you?

 If you notice an uptick in these kind of behaviours, it's a good time to ask, “Wanna play?”

-After the recent elections, long time preschool teacher Geri Celi noticed a lot of kids in her class were acting up.
+After recent disruptions, long time preschool teacher Geri Celi noticed a lot of kids in her class were acting up.
 They'd absorbed tensions from home and came to school burdened with them.

 Luckily Ms. Celi is a master of play, and used it quickly to diffuse the tension.